NSS-Day-Cohort-55/client-side-mastery/07-nashville-kennels/chapters/REACT_LOADING_DATA.md

 ```

 Our `AnimalCard` does a great job of rendering a single animal, but our database has more than one animal.
 That's where the `AnimalList` component will come in.
-By the time we're done, it will initiate the AnimalManager `getAllAnimals()` call, hold on to the returned data, and then render the **`<AnimalCard />`** component for each animal.
+By the time we're done, it will invoke the AnimalManager `getAllAnimals()` method, hold on to the returned data, and then render the **`<AnimalCard />`** component for each animal.

 When the data is returned, we can hold on to it by placing it in the component's `state`. _More on `state` later._